Yash-mq/streamlit-enrolments-app/readme.md

 3. **Train or Load the Model**:
     - Once the JSON file is populated with question-answer pairs, you can train the model.
-    - You can choose to retrain the model using the newly generated data or load an existing pre-trained model.
+    - You can choose to retrain the model using the new data or load an existing pre-trained model.
     - If you select **Retrain Model**, the app will fine-tune a BERT model on the question-answer pairs you provided in the JSON.
     - If you select **Use Pre-trained Model**, it will load an existing fine-tuned model if available.